felixthecat1970/github.io/_posts/2022-07-07-post-ps4-ps2_test1.md

   - PS4
 ---

-Here you will find basic instruction how to patch your PS2 games for run in PS4 (Homebrew enabled console).
+Here you will find basic tools steps how to patch your PS2 games for run in PS4 (Homebrew enabled console).

 <!--more-->